cyle/transcode-farm/docs/INSTALL_MASTER.md

 	ln -s /farm/config/haproxy-farm.conf haproxy.cfg
 	nano /etc/default/haproxy

-In that file, change ENABLED to 1 instead of 0.
+In that file, change `ENABLED` to 1 instead of 0.

 	service haproxy restart

 Bam.
-Now, to move on to lighttpd.
+Now, moving on to lighttpd.

 	cd /etc/lighttpd
 	nano lighttpd.conf

 In this file, first remove the comment # in front of "mod_rewrite" if there is one.

 Next, comment-out the "server.document-root" line by putting a # at the beginning of the line.

-Next, at the bottom, add this line:
+Next, at the bottom of the file, add this line:

 	include "/farm/config/lighty-farm.conf"

-Okay, now restart lighttpd to take the new config:
+Okay, now restart lighttpd to use the new config:

 	service lighttpd restart